-A child suffering from this disorder may become indifferent to other’s problem.
-This disorder may aggravate in later stages of life and result in illegal and non-ethical activities of the individuals.
+A child suffering from this disorder may become indifferent to others’ problems.
+Therefore, this disorder may aggravate in later stages of life and result in illegal and unethical activities of the individuals.

 6. Underdeveloped social skills

-This may sometimes be referred to as Asperger’s syndrome, which is a narrow developmental disorder.
+It may sometimes be referred to as Asperger’s syndrome, a narrow developmental disorder.

 - Named after an Austrian pediatrician Hans Asperger, this syndrome is usually a result of social interaction impairment.